Pakicetus: Sensory capabilities

 The Pakicetus skeleton reveals several details regarding the creature's unique senses and provides a newfound ancestral link between terrestrial and aquatic animals.
 As previously mentioned, the Pakicetus upward-facing eye placement was a significant indication of its habitat.
 Even more so, however, was its auditory abilities.
 Like all other cetaceans, Pakicetus had a thickened skull bone known as the auditory bulla, which was specialized for underwater hearing.
-Cetaceans also all categorically exhibit a large mandibular foramen within the lower jaw, which holds a fat pack and extends towards the ear, both of which are also associated with underwater hearing.
+Other cetaceans also all categorically exhibit a large mandibular foramen within the lower jaw, which holds a fat pack and extends towards the ear, both of which are also associated with underwater hearing.
 "Pakicetus is the only cetacean in which the mandibular foramen is small, as is the case in all terrestrial animals.
 It thus lacked the fat pad, and sounds reached its eardrum following the external auditory meatus as in terrestrial mammals.
 Thus the hearing mechanism of Pakicetus is the only known intermediate between that of land mammals and aquatic cetaceans."
-With both the auditory and visual senses in mind, as well as the typical diet of Pakicetus, one might assume that the creature was able to attack both aquatic and terrestrial prey from a low vantage point.

 History of discovery

 The first fossil, a skull fragment of P. inachus, was found in 1981 in Pakistan.
 Subsequent fossils of Pakicetus were also found in Pakistan, hence the generic name Pakicetus.
-The fossils were found in the Kuldana Formation in Kohat in northern Pakistan and were dated as early to early-middle Eocene in age.
+The fossils were found in the Kuldana Formation west of Islamabad in northern Pakistan and were dated as early to early-middle Eocene in age.
 The discovery of Pakicetus played an important role in solidifying the inferences that revolved around the evolution of whales.
 The fossil indicated that whales swam up and down with their vertebral column, which caused their feet to move up and down like otters and their land movements were similar to sea lions; even their limbs protracted and retracted on land.
 In contrast, the origin of cetaceans, which includes whales, began as four-legged land animals who actively used locomotion and were great runners as a result.

 The fossils came out of red terrigenous sediments bounded largely by shallow marine deposits typical of coastal environments caused by the Tethys Ocean.
 Speculation is that many major marine banks flourished with the presence of this prehistoric whale.
 According to the location of fossil findings, the animals preferred a shallow habitat that neighbored decent-sized land.
 Assortments of limestone, dolomite, stone mud and other varieties of different coloured sands have been predicted to be a favourable habitat for Pakicetus.
-During the Eocene, Pakistan was an independent island-continent off the coastal region of Eurasia, and therefore an ideal habitat for the evolution and diversification of the Pakicetidae.
+During the Eocene, modern day Pakistan was part of an independent island-continent off the coastal region of Eurasia, and therefore an ideal habitat for the evolution and diversification of the Pakicetidae.